parkouss/webmacs/docs/basic_usage.rst

 *************

 An easy way to go to a new url is to type :key:`g`.
-This calls the :cmd:`go-to` command, that lets you type an url or a webjump.
+This calls the :cmd:`go-to` command, that lets you type an url or a :term:`webjump`.
 Pressing **Return** will then open it in the current web buffer.

 For example, try typing: **g g<tab> webmacs <Return>**.
 This should open a new google page with the query webmacs.